 Soil pH levels below seven are considered very acidic.
 Often, areas that get a large amount of rainfall or poor drainage find themselves to have a more acidic pH.
 Although some garden vegetables and fruits don’t mind acidic soil, it’s a good idea to incorporate dolomitic lime to balance the pH.

 A pH above seven is considered alkaline and is common in arid climates and within areas with an abundance of clay soil.
 It is recommended that you apply elemental sulfur or iron sulfate products to balance out the alkalinity.

-By adding a liquid lawn care product like our micronutrient formula, you’re adding manganese, zinc, iron, magnesium, and sulfur to your soil, allowing your garden to develop and grow like never before.
+By adding a liquid lawn care product like our micronutrient formula, you’re adding manganese, zinc, iron, magnesium, and sulfur to your soil.

 Introducing micronutrients into your soil care routine creates a healthy and safe environment for not only your grass, but also the fruits and vegetables that you feed your friends and family, as well!

 You spend a lot of time in your garden, from the day you plant the first seed to the first frost.
 Therefore, it is crucial to consistently care for it throughout the year and winterize it when the time comes.